cs-fullstack-2019-spring/project3-mern-DB225/README.md

 ### While NOT logged in (6 pts)
 #### Home (1 pt)
 - Show a Sign In Form
-- Show most recent tweets from everyone with 5 tweet offset
+- Show 5 most recent tweets of all public tweets sorted by latest.
 #### Create a new User (3 pts)
 - Include the following Username, Password, Image, Background Image
 #### Search Tweets (2 pts)